HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/index.md

 ## Components Overview

 AC (Atomic Components)
-These are the smallest posssible building blocks of the search functionality:
+These are the smallest possible building blocks of the search functionality:

-- **dx-ac-base-element:** This class sets up a base element for building a custom web component that is highly reusable, can handle internationalization/localization, and encapsulates its internal structure using the Shadow DOM.
+- **dx-ac-base-element:** This class creates a foundational element for developing custom web components.
+It supports internationalization and localization, and uses the Shadow DOM to encapsulate its internal structure, ensuring high reusability.
-- **dx-button:** This custom button component provides a highly customizable button with internationalization support, conditional rendering for icons and text, and a clean separation of concerns for styling via shadow DOM and CSS parts.
+- **dx-button:** A customisable button component with internationalisation support, conditional icon and text rendering, and isolated styling using Shadow DOM and CSS parts.
 - **dx-input-select:** This is a flexible, accessible, and customizable select component for a web application, handling a variety of user interactions and scenarios.
-And other features of this component is
-- **dx-list:** This component is a simple wrapper around an unordered list (<ul>), and it allows for flexibility by using a slot to project light DOM content (e.g., list items) into the component.
-The part="unordered-list" attribute helps with styling by allowing you to target the <ul> from outside the component.
+- **dx-list:** This component wraps an unordered list (`<ul>`) and uses a slot to insert content (e.g., list items) into the component.
+The `part="unordered-list"` attribute allows external styling of the `<ul>`.
-- **dx-switch:** This is a well-structured custom component that is fully accessible and customizable, with clear separation of behavior (handling toggle state and events) and appearance (dynamic part attribute for CSS styling).
-As of now we are not using this component.
+- **dx-switch:** A fully accessible and customizable custom component that separates behavior (toggle state and events) from appearance (CSS styling via dynamic part attribute).
+Currently, this component is not in use.
-- **dx-anchor:** This component provides a highly flexible and reusable anchor element with support for pagination and custom actions, making it suitable for interactive UI elements like navigation menus or paginated lists.
+- **dx-anchor:** A versatile anchor component that supports pagination and custom actions, ideal for navigation menus and paginated lists.
 - **dx-chip:** This component is ideal for use in UIs where you need to display a "chip" or "tag" with a numerical count, such as notification counters, tag lists, or pill-style labels, with built-in localization support.
 - **dx-input-textfield:** This component is well-suited for creating rich input fields with enhanced user experience, such as search bars, forms, or any situation where text input with optional icons and labels is required.
 - **dx-search-center-layout:** This is a customizable web component that provides a structured layout for a search interface.
 It includes slots for injecting content like a header, search input, search output, and an optional tag cloud.
 The component dynamically adjusts its layout based on the isTagsAvailable property: when true, it displays a tag cloud and a full search container; when false, it hides the tag cloud and simplifies the search container.